mca91/ITEWR_DC_Course/chapter3.md

 The second line of the output reports the test statistic, corresponding degrees of freedom and the $p$-value for a test of the null hypothesis that the estimated model above does not fit the data significantly better than the mean of the dependend variable, i.e. a regression model consisting solely of an intercept.

-The test statistic is <a href="https://en.wikipedia.org/wiki/F-distribution"> F-distributed </a>.
+The test statistic is <a href="https://en.wikipedia.org/wiki/F-distribution"> F-distributed </a> with abovementioned degrees of freedom.

+*The multiple regression model from the previous exercise is available in your environment (`mod`).*

 *** =instructions

-Can You reject the
+- Extract info on the F-statistic from the models summary and store it to `f_stat`.
+Covince Youself that the values are equal to the ones given above.
+- Compute the $p$-value yourself using the CDF of the F-distribution, see `?pf`.

 *** =hint

+This is a right-sided test, i.e. we reject the null if the corresonding test statistic exceeds a critical value located in the right tail of the corresponding F-distribution.

 *** =pre_exercise_code
 ```{r}